Toyz/concordia/README.md

 *   **Bit-Perfect Control:** Explicit support for bitfields, endianness, padding, and alignment.
 You control every bit on the wire.
 *   **Language Agnostic:** Bindings for C, C++, Go, and WebAssembly included.

+## Safety & Reliability

+Concordia is engineered for hostile environments where stability is paramount.

+*   **Memory Safety:** The VM is sandboxed.
+It cannot read or write outside the bounds of the provided buffer or user context.
+All pointer arithmetic is internal and verified.
+*   **Deterministic Resource Usage:** No dynamic memory allocation (`malloc`) means no heap fragmentation or OOM crashes.
+Stack usage is fixed and predictable.
+*   **Stack Protection:** Recursion and loops are tracked on a fixed-size internal stack, preventing stack overflow crashes even with deeply nested structures.
+*   **Input Validation:** Implicit validation of enums, ranges, and array sizes ensures that your application logic only ever sees valid data.

 ## Installation

 ### Requirements